Understanding Random Forest Algorithm With Examples

 • Learn the working of random forest with an example.

-• Understand the impact of different hyperparameters in random forest.
+• Understand the impact of different hyperparameters.

 This article was published as a part of the Data Science Blogathon.

-What is Random forest
+What is Random forest?

-Random Forest Algorithm widespread popularity stems from its user-friendly nature and adaptability, enabling it to tackle both classification and regression problems effectively.
+Its widespread popularity stems from its user-friendly nature and adaptability, enabling it to tackle both classification and regression problems effectively.
 The algorithm’s strength lies in its ability to handle complex datasets and mitigate overfitting, making it a valuable tool for various predictive tasks in machine learning.

 One of the most important features of the Random Forest Algorithm is that it can handle the data set containing continuous variables, as in the case of regression, and categorical variables, as in the case of classification.
 It performs better for classification and regression tasks.
 In this tutorial, we will understand the working of random forest and implement random forest on a classification task.